The Long Wittenham Yoga Centre is run by husband and wife team Adam and Evelyn Crosskey.

 She has also studied the Yoga Sutras of Patanjali in greater depth on various courses with Dr Gitte Bechsgaard (above), Director of the Vidya Institute, Toronto, Canada.
-Evelyn is currently undertaking a course in Therapeutic Yoga, studying with Stephanie Quirk from The Pune Institute in India which will run until 2022.
+Evelyn has also attended a course in Therapeutic Yoga, studying with Stephanie Quirk from The Pune Institute in India.

 Evelyn has been taught by BKS Iyengar's grand daughter, Abijata Iyengar in Amsterdam in 2018 and at the IY Convention in Harrogate in 2014.
 In June 2015 Evelyn was part of the Iyengar Yoga association's first public demonstration, celebrating the United Nations' International Yoga Day (pictures below).

 She has run many popular classes in Abingdon, Culham, Radley and at the Sarva Iyengar Institute and the Yoga Shala in High Wycombe.